 Food Waste Reduction in School Meals

-Schools have a special role in providing nutritious, well-balanced meals for students and to educate the next generation about environmental stewardship through reduction and recycling of waste.
+Schools have a special role in providing nutritious, well-balanced meals for students and to educate the next generation about environmental stewardship through reduction of waste.

-- What You Can Do To Help Prevent Wasted Food - (USDA Resource) Discusses ways to reduce, recover, and recycle food before it goes to waste, including tips for school nutrition professionals, teachers, parents, students, and school administrators.
+- Prevent Food Waste - USDA Team Nutrition booklet discusses ways to reduce, recover, and recycle food before it goes to waste.
+Get ideas for your school by reading tips for school nutrition professionals, teachers, parents, students, and school administrators.

 - Plate Waste USDA Research Brief - How food service directors minimized plate waste in school meal programs while implementing provisions resulting from the Healthy, Hunger-Free Kids Act of 2010 (HHFKA).